philterd/philter/docs/docs/account/api_keys.md

 ## Restricting access by IP address

-You can optionally restrict which client IP addresses may call the API with the `API_IP_ALLOWLIST` environment variable (see [Settings](../settings.md#api-access)).
-When set, an otherwise-authenticated request from an address that is not on the allowlist is rejected with `403 Forbidden` and the denial is recorded in the [audit log](../auditing.md).
+Philter does not filter by client IP address.
+Restrict access at the network layer instead — security groups, firewall rules, or your ingress or load balancer — where the rules apply to every port on the host and cannot be influenced by the request itself.
+An application-level check sees only the address the request claims to come from, which a client controls through forwarding headers.

 ## Unauthenticated endpoints